valentyn90/Instagram-API/README.md

 4. Modify test.py with your own username and password

-5. Run the test script
+5. Run the test script (**use text editor to edit the script and type in valid Instagram username/password**)

     `python test.py`

 ### Now InstagramAPI.py can: